This procedure is part of a lab that teaches you how to instrument your application with OpenTelemetry.

 Each procedure in the lab builds upon the last, so make sure you've completed the last procedure, Instrument your application with OpenTelemetry, before starting this one.

-You've instrumented your database application with OpenTelemetry and you're sending trace data to New Relic.
+You've instrumented your weather forecast application with OpenTelemetry and you're sending metric and trace data to New Relic.

-Here, you move to New Relic to see the kinds of detailed telemetry data that you generated with just a few lines of OpenTelemetry code.
+Here, you move to New Relic to see the kinds of detailed telemetry data that OpenTelemetry was able to collect automatically with just a few lines of SDK code.

 Log into New Relic.